Building an Inclusive Metaverse

 Skills and Experience

-You will have an educational background in computer science, engineering and/or design, coupled with a strong interest in the immersive XR technologies of VR, AR and MR. In addition, the project requires a good level of the pre-existing programming skills in Unity and/or Unreal Engine and the ambition to develop these skills further as the project unfolds.
-You should be a highly motivated individual and possess a strong sense of curiosity.
-The ability to study independently, think critically and collaborate with others is essential.
+The successful candidate will have the educational background in computer science, engineering and/or design, coupled with a strong interest in the immersive XR technologies of VR, AR and MR. In addition, the project requires a good level of the pre-existing programming skills in Unity and/or Unreal Engine and the ambition to develop these skills further as the project unfolds.

 How to apply